AbimbolaBukola/DSA-CAPSTONE-PROJECT/README.md

 departments
 2. Show insights on ratings based on gender
 3. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
-If there is, identify the department and regions that should be the focus of management
+If there is a gap identify the department and regions that should be the focus of management.
 4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000
    ● Does Palmoria meet this requirement?